 Sample Rate Conversion

-Where the sampling rate of a Media File is different to the current Project, Pyramix offers a simple means of converting the Media File's sample rate.
+Where the sampling rate of a Media File is different to the current Project, Pyramix offers a simple means of converting the Media File's sample rate at very high quality.
+Using the Merging Technologies HeptaCon Sample Rate Converter.